German Remote Sensing Data Center, Neustrelitz

 The Neustrelitz ground segment department employs engineers, physicists, mathematicians and technicians, most of whom are engaged in research and development.
 During more than 45 years of ground station operations the range of activity could be continuously expanded and further developed.
 Work focuses on the following areas:

 Mastery of the entire chain from data acquisition to processing and final distribution makes high quality, homogenised data sets, free of systems artefacts and with high information content, quickly available to users through streamlined access procedures.
 User consultations and training play a large role.
 The National Ground Segment Department currently participates in over 10 national and international missions, including functioning as an ESA Earthnet receiving station for European earth observations missions, and it cooperates closely with a multitude of science and commercial partners and public authorities.
 Close cooperation among various DLR institutes and locations is also cultivated.
-For example, together with the Institute of Communication and Navigation in Neustrelitz the National Ground Segment operates the space weather service SWACI and works with the Neustrelitz Maritime Safety Research Department to facilitate safe maritime traffic and to protect the oceans.
-Also in the area of maritime safety there is close cooperation with the Remote Sensing Technology Institute team at the Bremen Maritime Safety Research Department.
+For example, together with the Institute of Communication and Navigation in Neustrelitz the National Ground Segment operates the space weather service SWACI and works with the Neustrelitz Maritime Safety and Security Lab to facilitate safe maritime traffic and to protect the oceans.
+Also in the area of maritime safety there is close cooperation with the Remote Sensing Technology Institute team at the Bremen Maritime Safety and Security Lab.